-- An alternative option is to search Edinburgh Festival Fringe University Accommodation by clicking here
+- An alternative option is to search Edinburgh Festival Fringe University Accommodation by clicking here.

-Closing PointsSo to conclude this guide on Edinburgh Festival Fringe – plan or don’t plan but take a brolly!
-One of the highlights of the three weeks, for me, are the Edinburgh Festival Fringe comedy shows.
-I always enjoy reading the Edinburgh Festival Fringe best jokes once the Festival closes – last year this was #1…
+Closing PointsSo to conclude this guide on the Edinburgh Festival Fringe – plan or don’t plan but take a brolly!
+One of the highlights of the three weeks, for me, is the Edinburgh Festival Fringe comedy shows.
+I always enjoy reading the Edinburgh Festival Fringe best jokes (voted by Dave, TV channel) once the Festival closes – 2019’s #1 is…

-If you really enjoyed your time at the Fringe, why not return for our Edinburgh International Book Festival.
+“I keep randomly shouting out ‘broccoli’ and ‘cauliflower’ – I think I might have florets.” – Olaf FalafelIf you really enjoyed your time at the Fringe, why not return for our Edinburgh International Book Festival.
 I had the privilege of listening to Malala Yousafzai speak about her new book at this book festival.
 Oh and don’t forget to check out the best bars in Edinburgh.

 Going to Edinburgh?

-Why not hover over and pin to Pinterest board?
+Why not pin to Pinterest board?

 » Read next: the essential Scotland travel guide